-In casual American English, "The dog sat next to the seat and learned to sit" sounds like "dhuh DAHG SAT NEHKST tuh dhuh SEET uhnd LURND tuh SIHT".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "The dog sat next to the seat and learned to sit" as "dhuh DAHG SAT NEHKST tuh dhuh SEET uhnd LURND tuh SIHT" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+You'll hear it on dog and again on sat — a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.